Solo Travel by Design logo with a calm coastal path and horizon

 • prefer comfort, planning, and realistic pacing over adrenaline

-• are thinking through budgets, housing, or logistics before making a leap
+• are thinking through budgets, housing, health care, dog logistics, or travel systems before making a major change

 • want honest encouragement without hype